Nexiii/LunaX/README.md

 ## Changelog

 -> v0.8.3A
-   > Reworked Save&Load System to be more Modular and
+   > Reworked Save&Load System to be more Modular and easier to work with.
 >
-   > Added AnimationHandler that loads from Spritesheets
+   > Added AnimationHandler that loads from Spritesheets.
 >
    > Added Arial font & created a [Font Generator](https://github.com/Nexiii/LunaX-Font-Generator).
 >
-   > Made Renderer perform a little better
+   > Made Renderer perform a little better.
 >